 We have at the moment crash-tested 140 wheelchairs according to ISO 10542-1:2012 and ISO 7176-19:2008 with Dahl Docking Station.
 Complying with the wheelchair manufacturers user- and installation guide when installing the Dahl Docking System, will ensure that the wheelchair manufacturers CE-marking will remain intact.
 As documentation, a manual with CE conformity statement and instructions for mounting the docking system on each model can be downloaded.

 We also offer complete, TÜV approved installation kits for 4-point WTORS, which live up to and succeed EU-regulation 2018/858 for tie-down of wheelchairs of 85kg, 170kg and 200kg plus user.

 Historically, 4 out of 5 wheelchairs fail the ISO-test first time they are being crash-tested.
-We have selected some examples from our work with crash-testing and development of tie-down equipment and wheelchairs.
-The examples give a realistic picture of what can happen during a collision of 48-50 km/h (see video on the right side).
+We have selected three examples from our work with crash-testing and development of tie-down equipment and wheelchairs, which give a realistic picture of what can happen during a collision of 48-50 km/h (see video on the right side).
 This underlines the necessity of testing wheelchairs, wheelchair tie-down equipment and occupant restraints in conjunction with each other.